 And for another thing, he has a 40% hearing loss in his left ear from repeatedly rupturing his eardrum while diving in his younger days.
 Whenever I’m feeling kind of frisky, I have to be sure to whisper sweet nothings in his good ear or there’s not going to be much action.

 Neither second language struggles nor especially hearing loss should be treated lightly, but we try to see the humor in the situation.
 My husband must wear ear plugs whenever he swims to prevent contracting an ear infection which could further compromise his hearing.

-When he forgot to take them along on our honeymoon ten years ago, he still insisted, despite my repeated bilingual warnings, on jumping in the South Beach surf every day and swimming halfway to Spain.
+When he forgot to take them along on our honeymoon over 10 years ago, he still insisted, despite my repeated bilingual warnings, on jumping in the South Beach surf every day and swimming halfway to Spain.
 By week’s end, as I predicted, he had a raging infection and couldn’t hear anything out of the affected ear.
 When we got home he went straight to the ENT.

 “Doctor, it’s a very bad situation for me,” he explained with some desperation.
 “I just got married last week and I can’t hear anything my wife says with my left ear.”

 “Oh no, that’s not a good way to start a marriage,” she replied sympathetically.

 “Not at all,” he continued, “Because I can still hear her very clearly with the right one.”